Lyubeznik numbers of local rings and linear strands of graded ideals: Lyubeznik table is a topological invariant

 It remains to show the case ($p=0,1$ and) $i=0,1$.
 Clearly, $\Ext^n_R(R/I_\Delta, \omega_R) \ne 0$, if and only if $\Ext^n_R(R/I_\Delta, \omega_R) = \kk$, if and only if $I_\Delta = \fM$, if and only if $X=\emptyset$.
 Hence $\lambda_{0,0}(R/I_\Delta) \ne 0$, if and only if $\lambda_{0,0}(R/I_\Delta) = 1$, if and only if $X=\emptyset$.
 On the other hand, it is easy to check out that $\lambda_{1,1}(R/I_\Delta)$ is always ``trivial'', that is,

 (the same is true for the local ring case using the spectral sequence argument as in the proof of Theorem~\ref{consecutiveness} or adapting the techniques used in \cite{Wa2}).
-Hence the remaining case is only $\lambda_{0,1}(R/I_\Delta)$, and it will be treated in Lemma~\ref{remaining case} below.
+Hence the remaining case is only $\lambda_{0,1}(R/I_\Delta)$, but the following fact holds.